 Ethereals If you don't have any Ethereal Item use Scythe of the Cycle.

 Concept Group play is where Death Nova naturally shines the most as you don't have to worry about killing the Rift Guardian here and you will typically have a support Barbarian making large pulls for you, greatly increasing the effect of Bloodtide Blade.
 While this build is not the top dog anymore, it can still be quite effective all the way up to GR150.

 Gameplay You typically don't have to do very much here besides trying nuking every few Convention of Elements cycles and moving on.
-The most important factors to increase your performance are 1) keeping up Squirt's Necklace (when running with a support Monk) and 2) finding the right time to DPS.
+The most important thing to consider is finding the right time to DPS.
 In a large pull of 50-100 enemies, your Bloodtide Blade along with all the other multipliers will scale extremely high and produce a lot of Area Damage when enemies are tightly stacked (especially with Ground Stomp Wrenching Smash).
 Most of the time, a single cast will already decimate all the small trash and another few casts will also take care of the medium sized trash, leaving you only with the big enemies and elites.
 Due to this, you need to make sure that you don't waste Area Damage potential by continuously nuking all the small enemies and have all big multipliers active especially on your first cast.
 It's much better to wait a few cycles until the pull is properly prepared instead of nuking aimlessly.
 Use the downtime to apply curses to everything with Grim Scythe Cursed Scythe and bring your Simulacrums into position.

 While channeling Siphon Blood, you will automatically cast Death Nova regularly.

 These Death Novas will also consume Bone Armor duration (through Scythe of the Cycle) and only then get the damage benefit the same way.